Magael/Magael/README.md

 ### Hi there 👋

-I decided to change carrers and decided to study web development because is something i always found fascinanting.
+I decided to change careers and decided to study web development because is something i always found fascinating.

 - 🌱 I’m currently learning code with BECODE